Justice League vs. the Fatal Five: Plot

-To find out more about their guest from the future, Batman instructs Miss Martian to telepathically link their and Jessica's minds with Star Boy's memories, thus learning about the Legion.
-They witness a battle between the Legion-—Chameleon, Dawnstar, Tyroc, Mon-El, Shadow Lass, and, later Brainiac 5, Saturn Girl, and Star Boy-—and the Fatal Five, which ended with the capture of Mano's lover Emerald Empress and Validus; as there was no prison that could hold them in the 31st century, the Legion took them to Oa in the past.
-Upon their awakening, the League receives an ultimatum from Mano: surrender Jessica or all American cities will be destroyed by bombs created by Tharok.
+Miss Martian uses her telepathy to link herself, Batman and Jessica with Star Boy's mind, thus learning about the Legion.
+They witness a battle between the Legion and the Fatal Five, which ended with the capture of Mano's lover Emerald Empress and Validus; since no prison could hold them in the 31st century, the Legion took them to Oa in the past.
+Upon their awakening, the League receives an ultimatum from Mano: surrender Jessica or Tharok will set off bombs across the United States.
 The first bombings start in Metropolis, forcing the Justice League to move out.
 Left behind with Star Boy in the Watchtower, Jessica is contacted by Tharok through her ring, forcing her to surrender herself to the Five and enable them entry to Oa's prison cells.
-Despite interference by Kilowog and Salaak, Emerald Empress and Validus are freed, and when Jessica fights back, Persuader cleaves her ring in two.
-Afterwards, Emerald Empress has her Emerald Eye of Ekron steal all the energy of the Central Power Battery, and the Five return to Earth to recover the time sphere.
+Despite interference by Kilowog and Salaak, Emerald Empress and Validus are freed.
+When Jessica fights back, Persuader destroys her ring.
+Afterwards, Emerald Empress steals the Central Power Battery's energy, and the Five return to Earth to recover the time sphere.

 In the meantime, Star Boy discovers Jessica's absence and informs the League.
-The heroes proceed to the time machine's location, a secret US military base, where the Fatal Five force them into battle.
-Emerald Empress subdues the Justice League and then initiates her master plan to use the Lantern's power to destroy Earth's sun, wipe out humanity, and thus prevent the formation of the Legion in their time.
+The heroes proceed to the time machine's location, a secret military base, where the Fatal Five force them into battle.
+Emerald Empress subdues the Justice League and then initiates her master plan to use the Lantern's power to destroy the Sun, wipe out humanity, and prevent the formation of the Legion in their time.
 On Oa, Jessica recovers her faith and determination, and by reciting her oath, she reassembles her power ring.
-Brought back to her apartment by the ring, Jessica flies to the base and prevents the Fatal Five from escaping back to their own era by bringing the whole base down upon them, killing the supervillains.
+Brought back to her apartment, Jessica flies to the base and brings it down on the Fatal Five, killing them.

-Superman, Jessica and Star Boy race after the Eye, but are too late to prevent it from plunging into the sun.
-As the star cracks apart, Star Boy sacrifices himself by lowering himself into the sun's core and using his powers to reverse the fracturing.
-In the final scene as the Justice League members commemorate Star Boy's heroism, they are joined by the Legion who have come from the future to honor their fallen comrade.
+Superman, Jessica and Star Boy race after the Eye, but are too late to prevent it from plunging into the Sun.
+As the star cracks apart, Star Boy sacrifices himself by lowering himself into the Sun's core and using his powers to repair it.
+As the League commemorates Star Boy's heroism, they are joined by the Legion, who have come from the future to honor their fallen comrade.
 Batman also informs Miss Martian that she has been invited to join the Justice League, and she accepts the offer.